nightfallai/nightfall-java-sdk/README.md

 Additionally, this library provides convenience features such as encapsulating the steps to chunk and upload files.

+To obtain an API Key, login to the [Nightfall dashboard](https://app.nightfall.ai/) and click the section titled "Manage API Keys".

 See our [developer documentation](https://docs.nightfall.ai/docs/entities-and-terms-to-know) for more details about integrating with the Nightfall API.

-TODO: maybe add a section about signing up for an API key? or maybe we just link to that specifically in the docs.

 ## Dependencies